ARPA-SIMC/nwprun/README_container.md

    debugging tools (gdb, valgrind, strace and debugging symbols)

- * `nwprun_r8` same as `simc_tools_r8` but with some additional python libraries used for generating ensemble plots for the LAMI modelling suites
+ * `nwprun_r8` same as `simc_tools_r8` but with some additional python libraries used for generating ensemble plots for the Italian modelling suites

  * `bufr2netcdf_r8` minimal container with only the bufr2netcdf tool,
    mainly for the [Cosmo](https://www.cosmo-model.org/) community

- * `Singularity.simc_tools_devel_r8` came as `simc_tools_r8` but
+ * `Singularity.simc_tools_devel_r8` same as `simc_tools_r8` but
    containing also the copilers and development libraries for building program with Arpae-SIMC tools.

-They are all based on the Rocky8 linux distribution (analogous to RedHat 8), while the extra tools are installed through the Arpae-SIMC [copr repository](https://copr.fedorainfracloud.org/coprs/simc/stable/)
+They are all based on the Rocky8 linux distribution (compatible with RedHat 8), while the extra tools are installed through the Arpae-SIMC [copr repository](https://copr.fedorainfracloud.org/coprs/simc/stable/)